Elkfox/shopify-theme-framework/README.md

 #### Carson Shold

-Whose work on the Timber Framework led to the creation of this
+Whose outstanding work on the Timber Framework led to the creation of this

 #### Caroline Schnapp